kashyapneelabh26/hello-world/README.md

-# hello-world
+# About Me
 Hi, nice to meet you!
-My name is Neelabh and I am a senior at UCLA majoring in Computational Math with a minor in Data Science Engineering.
+My name is Neelabh and I am a recent grad from UCLA where I studied Computational Math with a minor in Data Science Engineering.
+I am currently pursuing a Master's in Financial Engineering at UC Berkeley.
+In the past, I've worked in Fintech, IB, Tech Consulting, and Software Engineering.
+Most of my free time is spent playing basketball or soccer or running trails around the Bay